Should You Have Sugar After a Workout?

 During your workout, you deplete these stored sugars, and you also create micro tears in your muscle tissue.
 So, immediately after a workout, your body wants to restore this energy and fix the muscle damage.

-The faster the sugars and protein can get into the muscle, the faster you kick start the recovery process.
+The faster the sugars and protein can get into the muscle, the faster you kick-start the recovery process.
 Like I mentioned earlier, insulin helps your body accept these nutrients.
-That's why it's so important to utilize a rapid assimilating protein and carbohydrate source after training, like our Phormula-1 and Ignition.
+That's why it's so important to utilize a rapid-digesting protein and carbohydrate source after training, like our Phormula-1 and Ignition.

 Phormula-1 is whey protein isolate.
 It's designed to digest and assimilate very rapidly to jump-start the recovery process.